Poison Plants Are Found Everywhere

 Use Any Method to Control Plants

 Myth.
 Don't burn poison ivy, oak, or sumac.
 Particles of urushiol remain in the smoke and can aggravate the eyes, nose, and respiratory tract, and can land on the skin.
 Instead, dress appropriately and dig out the plants, getting as much of the root as possible.
 Put the plants in a plastic trash bag and dispose of them.
-Some herbicides are effective.
-It's best to apply them in early fall.
+Have someone else do this if you are very sensitive to the plant.
+Some herbicides may be effective.
+Read the labels carefully and apply at the right time of the year.
 Be careful -- urushiol remains active, even on dead plants.